intrig-unicamp/P4-HH/README.md

 # Heavy-Hitter Detection using Inter Packet Gap (IPG)
 In this project, we take a completely different approach to detect Heavy-Hitter flows, keep track of per-flow Inter Packet Gap (IPG) metrics instead of packet counts.
 HH flows can be characterized by small IPG metrics calculated as a function (e.g., weighted average) of the inter-packet time intervals.
+The related publication of this work in IEEE TNSM can be find <a href="https://ieeexplore.ieee.org/document/9971781">here</a>.

 ## Implementation in TNA P4-16 using bf-sde-9.3.1